 If the landlord’s contact information changes, the landlord must serve or post a new Notice of Landlord.

-If the rental property is sold, the new landlord must serve or post a new Notice of Landlord.
+If the landlord sells the rental property, the new landlord must serve or post a new Notice of Landlord.

 Frequently Asked Questions